February TBD, 2024

 Every troop needs run a part of the camporee (e.g., competitions, facilities, facilities).
 Typical program events include:

-Knots: displays of knots
+Knots: Have a display of various knots

-- show how to tie basic knots
+- Show how to tie basic knots

-- make rope and/or whip rope ends
+- Make rope and/or whip rope ends

 Fire Building: show different fire lays, including a Leave No Trace (LNT) mound fire.

-- show types of fire starters and types of fuel (size of wood)
+- Show types of fire starters and types of fuel (size of wood)

-- show how to start a fire without matches
+- Show how to start a fire without matches

-- have Webelos Scouts build and light a fire
+- Patrols build and light a fire

-- show how to cook something
+- Show how to plan and cook a dessert

 Interfaith Worship Service